-After completing my medical training, I traveled the country for a year and a half doing short stints as a temp doc (locum tenens), testing out different environments such as private, independent outpatient practices in Michigan and Rhode-Island, hospital-based clinics in Maine and with the Indian Health Service in North Dakota, and an isolated clinic in the Outer Banks of North Carolina.
+After completing my medical training, I traveled the country doing short stints as a temp doc (locum tenens).
+I tested out different environments such as private, independent outpatient practices in Michigan and Rhode-Island, hospital-based clinics in Maine, the Indian Health Service in North Dakota, and an isolated clinic in the Outer Banks of North Carolina.
 It was fascinating.
 I loved being in new places.
 And it was also incredibly stressful as a newly minted physician who was still wet behind the ears.

-When I decided to settle down, I wanted to teach as much as when I’d completed my residency.
-I became full-time faculty in a small, community-based residency training program that was just getting started, in Concord, New Hampshire.
+I then settled down as full-time faculty in a small, community-based residency training program that was just getting started, in Concord, New Hampshire.
 I delivered babies, taught residents and medical students, bought my first house, and made good friends.
 Ultimately, though, I realized that I needed to leave medicine.

-After leaving medicine, I took a year off to gather myself and my thoughts.
-I realized that I could become more like one of my role models, Rachel Naomi Remen, MD, who works with the relationship between mind and body, and went back to school to become a somatic psychotherapist.
-I got a Master’s degree at Naropa University and have since stayed in Boulder.
-I trained further in working with trauma, bonding and attachment, and specialized in working with individuals with chronic illness from these perspectives.
-It was wonderful.
-Mind-opening.
-It also left me with more questions that I’d started out with.
-And my fatigue continued to worsen, despite intense, dedicated work with my health and my “stuff.”
-I became unable to maintain even my small, part-time, adapted-to-my-health-and-needs private practice.
-That was June 2009.
-I’ll tell you more about this part of my journey in blog posts over time too.
+After leaving medicine in 1998, I took a year off to gather myself and my thoughts.
+I realized that I could become more like one of my role models, Rachel Naomi Remen, MD, who works with the relationship between mind and body.
+My health actually got worse.
+I went back to school to become a somatic psychotherapist.
+What I learned has helped me make sense of my symptoms.
+I got a Master’s degree at Naropa University and did specialty training in working with trauma, bonding and attachment.
+It was mind-opening.
+My fatigue continued to worsen for a few more years, despite intense, dedicated work with my “stuff.”
+In 2009 I became unable to maintain even my small, part-time, adapted-to-my-health-and-needs private practice.
+I’ve since been improving and am much better now, including having given my first talk at a conference.
+Here’s my story.

-My research has taken the form of scouring the medical databases for over 10 years now (as energy allows); drawing from my medical and somatic psychology training to put together new ways of thinking about the role of stressful life events in chronic illness; and finding commonalities between chronic illnesses (chronic fatigue, MS, diabetes (both type 1 and 2), RA, Inflammatory bowel disease, and Lupus, among others).
+My research has taken the form of scouring the literature and medical databases.
+I’ve been at it for over 20 years.
+There’s so much supportive science now that I can’t keep up.
+It’s a very good sign.
+I’ve put together new ways of making sense of chronic illness; and finding commonalities between chronic illnesses (chronic fatigue syndrome ME/CFS, MS, diabetes (both type 1 and 2), RA, Inflammatory bowel disease, Lupus, and asthma, among others).
 I’ve also been using myself as a case study, examining and working with my symptoms and their relationships to past and present life events.
-I have over 8000 articles in my database at this point.
-I will be sharing some good ones as I present this model and I am curious to learn whether any of these concepts make sense of your experiences with chronic illness.
+I have over 11,000 articles in my database at this point.
+I share these throughout my blog to validate just how much is changing in our understanding of disease and tools for healing.

 Although I’ve worked as a doctor and a psychotherapist, the information contained in this blog is presented for general education and informational purposes only and is not intended to be a substitute for professional medical or mental health advice, diagnosis, or treatment.